apache/incubator-taverna-server/usage.md

 Apache Taverna Server: Usage and API Guide
 ==========================================

-Note: In this documentation we will assume the Taverna server is installed on http://localhost:8080/taverna-server - unless you are running the server locally you will have to replace with `localhost:8080` with the corresponding `servername:port` (and switch to `https`) accordingly.
+Note: In this documentation we will assume the Taverna server is installed on http://localhost:8080/taverna-server - unless you are running the server locally you will have to replace `localhost:8080` with the corresponding `servername:port` (optionally switch to `https`).
+If you have deployed the Taverna Server WAR with a different service name you will also have to replace `/taverna-server`.

 Conceptual interface
 --------------------

-Conceptually, an instance of Taverna Server exists to manage a collection of workflow runs, as well as some global information that is provided to all on the server’s general capabilities.
-The server also supports an overall Atom feed per user that allows you to find out when your workflows terminate without having to poll each one separately.
-This feed is at *http://localhost:8080/taverna-server/feed* (with the default web-application name).
-The feed is not available to anonymous users, and will only accept updates from the internal notification mechanism.
+Conceptually, an instance of Taverna Server exists to manage a collection of **workflow runs**, each corresponding to a single invocation of an uploaded Taverna workflow with some uploaded inputs and run-specific configuration.
+The server also list some global information on the server’s general **capabilities**.
+The server also supports an overall **Atom feed** per user that allows you to find out when your workflows terminate without having to poll each one separately.
+This feed is at `http://localhost:8080/taverna-server/feed` for authenticated users, and will only accept updates from the internal notification mechanism.

-Each workflow run is associated with a working directory that is specific to that run; the name of the working directory is a value that is not repeated for any other run.
-Within the working directory, these[1] subdirectories will be created:
+Each workflow run is associated with a **working directory** that is specific to that run; the name of the working directory is a value that is not repeated for any other run.
+Within the working directory, these subdirectories will be created:

-* `conf` Additional configuration files for the Taverna execution engine; empty by default.
+* `conf` - Additional configuration files for the Taverna execution engine; empty by default.
-* `externaltool` Optional additional configuration files for the external tool plugin; empty by default.
+* `externaltool` - Optional additional configuration files for the external tool plugin; empty by default.
-* `lib` Additional libraries that will be made available to bean­shell scripts; empty by default.
+* `lib` - Additional libraries that will be made available to bean­shell scripts; empty by default.
-* `logs` Where logs will be written.
+* `logs` - Where logs will be written.
 In particular, will eventually contain the file `detail.log`, which can be very useful when debugging a workflow.
-* `out` Where output files will be written to if they are not collected into a Baclava file.
+* `out` - Where output files will be written to if they are not collected into a Baclava file.
 This directory is only created during the workflow run; it should not be made beforehand.
-* `plugins` Additional plug-in code that is to be supported for the specific workflow run.
+* `plugins` - Additional plug-in code that is to be supported for the specific workflow run.
+* `repository` - _(internal use)_
-* `t2-database`  Database working files used during Taverna Engine execution.
+* `t2-database` - Database working files used during Taverna Engine execution.
 This directory is only created during the workflow run; it should not be made beforehand.
+* `var` - _(internal use)_

-All file access operations are performed on files and directories beneath the working directory.
-The server prevents all access to dxirectories outside of that, so as to promote proper separation of the workflow runs.
-(Note in particular that the credential manager configuration directory will not be accessible; it is managed directly by the server.)
+Taverna Server exposes some _file access operations_ which are performed on files and directories beneath the working directory.
+The server prevents all access to directories outside, so as to promote proper separation of the workflow runs.
+(Note in particular that the _credential manager_ configuration directory will not be accessible; it is managed directly by the server.)

 Associated with each workflow run is a **state**.
 The state transition diagram is this: